mbar0075/Maltese-Christian-Statue-Classifier/README.md

 This initiative aims to safeguard and promote Maltese religious culture, especially during the solemn period of Lent.
 It serves as a bridge, introducing tourists to the intricacies of Maltese religious iconography, fostering understanding and appreciation.

 Employing sophisticated image classification techniques, the project integrates artificial intelligence into the realm of Maltese Christianity, introducing AI where it's traditionally less explored.
-However, it's crucial to emphasize that this project isn't designed for mockery or disrespect towards religious beliefs.
+However, it's crucial to emphasise that this project isn't designed for mockery or disrespect towards religious beliefs.
 On the contrary, it adopts a solemn tone, seeking to uplift and deepen religious engagement.

 Ultimately, the project aspires to contribute positively to the perpetuation and enrichment of Maltese religious heritage, potentially inspiring greater belief and dedication to its cause.